 Warning: Please un-check all other boxes if you are unsure of their functions.
 You can find more information on CCleaner here.

 Clean up third-party folders.
 The software included with your scanner or third-party apps on your smartphone may store your temporary files in a different folder.
 The solutions above may not address these folders.
 It’s important that you’re aware of how your applications store your scanned files and how to find and delete those temporary files.

 - Securely delete documents.
 When you delete a document from your recycling bin, it’s not completely deleted.
 EaseUS Disk Data Recovery is just one of many solutions that can recover files that you thought were permanently deleted.
 This is important to know if you donate or resell your old devices because your financial information can be easily recovered.
 If you’re planning to donate or resell an old device, consider these tricks for thoroughly cleaning it:

 - Use a free space wipe.
 CCleaner also offers a free space wiping function which will let you securely delete any files that were deleted from your recycling bin.
 Here’s how to use it on Windows and Mac.

-- If you’re donating or selling and old device, the 100% safest way to protect your data is to remove the hard drive storage and to physically destroy it.
+If you’re donating or selling an old device, the 100% safest way to protect your data is to remove the hard drive storage and physically destroy it.
 If that isn’t possible, here’s another way to securely erase those files.

 - Use encryption.
 Encryption is essentially scrambling your data so that is unrecoverable without a key (i.e. a password, fingerprint, or pattern).
 There are many encryption solutions to secure your data.
 Here are two ways to use encryption for storing your important financial documents: